unpoly/unpoly/src/unpoly/pages/closing-overlays.md

 | [`Element#dispatchEvent()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/dispatchEvent) | Standard DOM API to emit an event on an element |

 ### Using the discarded response

-When server response reaches a close condition, the overlay closes immediately.
-No content from that response is rendered.
+When an overlay closes in reaction to a server response, no content from that response is rendered.

 Sometimes you need to access the discarded response, e.g. to render its content in another layer.
 For this you can access response via the `{ response }` property of the `up:layer:accepted` and `up:layer:dismissed` events.

 For example, the link link opens an overlay with a form to create a new company (`/companies/new`).
 After successful creation the form redirects to the list of companies (`/companies`).
 In that case we can use the HTML from the response and render it into the parent layer:

 ```html
 <a href="/companies/new"